ASALOGAN/October-Daily-Coding-Challenges/README.md

 │   ├── notes.md           # Notes and explanation of the day's approach and learnings

 /October-Daily-Coding-Challenges
-├── Day One 20-10-24
+├── Day Two 21-10-24
 │   ├── problem-1.md       # Description of the first LeetCode problem Implementing Stack using Queues │   ├── solution-1.js      # Solution to the first problem (in JavaScript)
 │   ├── solution-1.py      # Solution to the first problem (in Python)

+/October-Daily-Coding-Challenges
+├── Day One 20-10-24
+│   ├── problem-1.md       # Description of the first LeetCode  Letter Combinations of a Phone Number │   ├── solution-1.js      # Solution to the first problem (in JavaScript)
+│   ├── solution-1.py      # Solution to the first problem (in Python)

 ## Progress

-- **Day One 20-10-24:** Solved 2 problems —one on arrays (Maximum Distance in Arrays) and one on strings (Multiply Strings).
+- **Day One 20-10-24:** Solved 2 problems —one on arrays (Maximum Distance in Arrays) and one on strings (Multiply Strings). (https://github.com/ASALOGAN/October-Daily-Coding-Challenges/tree/main/Day%20One%2020-10-24)
-- **Day Two 21-10-24:** Solved 1 problem on implementing a stack using queues.
+- **Day Two 21-10-24:** Solved 1 problem on implementing a stack using queues. (https://github.com/ASALOGAN/October-Daily-Coding-Challenges/tree/main/Day%20Two%2021-10-24)
+- **Day Three 22-10-24** Solved 1 problem on Letter Combinations of a Phone Number. (https://github.com/ASALOGAN/October-Daily-Coding-Challenges/tree/main/Day%20Three%2022-10-24)

 ## Goals